 Naturally, the method carries certain limitations that must be acknowledged and which we address and discuss next.

-\begin{list}{-}{} \item [\textbullet] {Parameter consistency: } One potential issue appears when physical properties are defined or computed differently across datasets.
+\begin{list}{-}{} \item [\textbullet] {Parameter consistency: } One potential issue appears when- the physical properties for the matching are defined or computed differently across datasets.
 Some features, such as the local environment, intended as a proxy for the matter distribution surrounding each galaxy, are affected by sample biases.
-In the reference mock, even by using the raw catalog which includes more galaxies than the dust-filtered version, the sample is still biased due to selection cuts.
-To make a fair comparison, we subsample the \textsc{Agora} halo catalogs to the number density of the raw mock catalog, exploring multiple subsampling strategies to emulate these biases.
-If that is still different, comparisons of the corresponding parameters can lead to inconsistent pairings and systematic deviations in one- and two-point statistics.
+In the reference mock, the raw catalog contains more galaxies than the dust-filtered one, yet is still biased by selection cuts.
+To make a fair comparison, we subsample the \textsc{Agora} halo catalogs to the number density of the \emph{Roman} raw mock catalog, exploring multiple subsampling strategies to emulate these biases.
+If the bias still differ, the environmental parameters remain non comparable and the pairings become unreliable, leading to systematic deviations in one- and two-point statistics.

 \item [\textbullet] {Spatial completeness and masking: } Observational systematics that affect the spatial distribution of the observed galaxies, such as survey edges or other completeness losses, are not included in the algorithm, as these are absent in the reference catalog.
-In our method, these effects must be applied as a pre-processing step on the initial \textsc{Agora} halo files.
-Since the \emph{analog matching} is designed to fix the number density by finding, uniformly across the footprint, a counterpart for every reference object, applying completeness variations is necessary beforehand, to preserve the desired number density while reproducing the spatial variations.
-If applied afterwards, objects would need to be removed to match the completeness, thereby reducing the desired number density.
+In our method, these effects must be applied as a preprocessing step on the initial \textsc{Agora} halo files.
+Since the \emph{analog matching} is designed to fix the number density---by finding a counterpart for every reference object uniformly across the footprint---, applying completeness variations is necessary beforehand, to preserve the desired number density while reproducing the spatial variations.
+If applied afterwards, objects would need to be removed lowering the desired number density.

-\item [\textbullet] {Ranking order: } Finally, enforcing unique matches (so that each simulated object is assigned to only one reference object) means that the order of assignments can affect results, potentially leading to suboptimal pairings in crowded regions of parameter space.
+\item [\textbullet] {Ranking order: } Finally, enforcing unique matches (so that each simulated object is assigned to only one reference object) means that the order of assignments can affect results, potentially leading to suboptimal pairings in crowded regions of the parameter space.
 Although alternative strategies could be explored, we prioritize a mass-based ranking inspired by SHAM methods, which has proven effective for our purposes. \end{list}